SilentComics/Strip/silentcomics/README.md

 # Silent Comics Wordpress Theme
 ***

-This is SilentComics — a simple Wordpress theme, designed to be used by http://silent-comics.com, free for everyone to use and modify.
+This is SilentComics — a simple Wordpress theme, still under development, to be used by http://silent-comics.com.
+Free for everyone to use and modify.

 ## Features:

-One column, Large images, custom posts, comics, webcomics
+One column, Large images, custom posts, comics, webcomics, large images, 3 column footer widget

 ## Extra features
 Not part of the theme but suggested to display comics: